What We Offer Through the Lifespan

 Supporting parents in bringing up their children in ways which are consistent with Unitarian Universalism is one of our major goals.
 We offer a library of useful materials, have articles and links on this website, and provide a range of activities for people of all ages to share in.

-In the Church Parlor there is a small nursery area where those under age 3 can spend the time when services are going on in the playpen or on the carpet with toys and books.
+There is a small nursery area In the Church Parlor where those under age 3 can spend the time with toys and books while services are being held in the Sanctuary.
 If their parents wish to stay with them, the service is piped into the space via speakers.
 Supervision by other adults is also possible.

 For children of preschool age and up parents are encouraged to begin to introduce them to worship services as well as introducing them to some of our special opportunities.
-Each service usually begins with music, a chalice lighting, and a story for all ages (usually a picture story book) .
-When the service becomes more focused in adults, there is a “quiet table” at the rear of the sanctuary where children may sit with art materials, books, and quiet toys, under the supervision of their parents or members of the RE Committee.
+Each service usually begins with music, a chalice lighting, and a story for all ages (usually a picture story book).

 There are opportunities for teens beyond attending worship services on Sundays and all parents or teens need do is introduce themselves and we will work with their families to provide various opportunities ranging from social justice and volunteerism to the Our Whole Lives (OWL) curriculum and intergenerational activities.